theresamaier/2022ws_do_tm/Blog_content.md

 In fact, the OKR method works in cycles - mostly in a quarterly rhythm.
 A cycle is composed of the following phases:
 **Drafting of OKRs** (max.
 5 per business unit): As the name suggests, the key elements are the Objectives and Key Results: the Objective should define where we want to go.
 When drafting **Objectives**, two questions should be asked: Who is our customer? and What value are we creating?
 The Objectives should have a clear focus on the customer and business value and be qualitative.
 It is also important to find a balance between inspiration, ambition and feasibility in the drafting process.
 **Key Results** should be used to measure whether the goals have been achieved.
 These should be quantitative, measurable and, above all, influenceable.
 They act as lead indicators for the Initiatives.
 It is important that a maximum of 5 KRs per objective are defined and that they are limited in time.
 To ensure success, the KRs should be accepted by all stakeholders.
+**The OKR of SpaceX for example could look like this:** Strategic level: O: "We have to built first sustainable city on Mars"; KR for Mars mission goal: "We raised 2.5 billion euros for our first unit of wle space travel." . - Project level: I: We launched a crowdfunding campaign on Kickstarter.
 In the **Alignment Workshop**, the drafted OKRs and their responsibilities are exchanged and dependencies and potential for collaboration are identified.
 Refinement of OKRs can be done as needed in this phase.
 **Drafting initiatives**: Defining concrete actions to achieve the KRs and Objectives for the upcoming cycle.
 After the Kick-off, **check-ins** are conducted on a bi-weekly basis.
 Towards the end, the **retroperspective** and **review** takes place.
 By reflecting and comparing the actual goal realization, the entire work process can be improved for the next OKR cycle and open to.dos can be taken into the drafting of the upcoming cycle.